Plumsail/forms-docs/SharePoint/how-to/flow.rst

 **4. Send an email**

 Go to 'Send and email' action.
-To add attachments to email, click *Show advanced options*, switch attachments field to input entire array.
+Сlick *Show advanced options*, switch attachments field to input entire array.
 Add the variable output to the attachments input field.

 |pic15|